web2000_tedhesser_kanab-utah-tourism-shoot-dng-files-17-of-429

 Water availability: None available; bring your own

-Permits: Reservations for permits for overnight use required; permits are also required for day-use and can be purchased in advance at recreation.gov or digitally at the trailhead; no fee required for children age twelve and under
+Permits: Reservations for day and overnight use are required; permits are also required for day use and can be purchased in advance at recreation.gov or digitally at the trailhead; no fee is required for children aged twelve and under.

 Topo maps: Pine Hollow Canyon (Utah-Arizona) USGS quad; BLM: Paria Canyon-Vermilion Cliffs Wilderness map, Hiker’s Guide to Paria Canyon, or Kanab

 Finding the trailhead: Follow U.S. 89 to an unsigned southbound dirt road that branches off the highway at the west end of a 50 mph right-angle curve just west of The Cockscomb.
-Find the turnoff 0.8 mile west of milepost 25 and 34 miles northwest of Page, Arizona, or 0.2 mile south of milepost 26 and 37.5 miles east of Kanab, Utah.
+Find the turnoff 0.8 miles west of milepost 25 and 34 miles northwest of Page, Arizona, or 0.2 miles south of milepost 26 and 37.5 miles east of Kanab, Utah.

-This dirt road (known as House Rock Valley Road) is passable to cars in dry weather, barring severe runoff damage, and steadily ascends for 2.5 miles to a saddle separating The Cockscomb and Buckskin Mountain.
+This dirt road House Rock Valley Road) is passable to cars in dry weather, barring severe runoff damage and steadily ascends 2.5 miles to a saddle separating The Cockscomb and Buckskin Mountain.
 Ignore the right fork to Fivemile Mountain at the saddle, then descend to a crossing of the Buckskin Gulch wash after 4.4 miles, where the road is subject to flood damage.
-The signed turnoff to Buckskin Gulch Trailhead (located 0.2 mile east of the road), which you avoid, is located a short distance south of the wash.
+The signed turnoff to Buckskin Gulch Trailhead (located 0.2 miles east of the road), which you avoid, is a short distance south of the wash.

 You reach the spacious Wire Pass Trailhead, located on the west side of the road, 8.4 miles south of US 89.
 Several undeveloped camping areas can be found en route to the trailhead.
 Pit toilets are in place at both Buckskin Gulch and Wire Pass Trailheads.